Dennish90/JustBreathePreview/README.md

 But more than that, I was tired of switching between multiple apps just to get the breathing exercises I wanted.
 Most existing apps are too rigid.
 They don't let you **tweak the flow**, **adjust the rhythm**, or **finetune the transitions**.
-We're all different — we have different lungs, different needs, and different definitions of calm.
+We're all different.
+We have different lungs, different needs, and different definitions of calm.
 So I started developing **Just Breathe** to solve that for myself.

 ---